Why is China's currency falling?

 Because China is allowing it to.

-China limits the yuan's daily fluctuations against the dollar by setting a daily benchmark rate and allowing the unit to trade within a two per cent range on either side of that.
+China limits the yuan's daily fluctuations against the dollar by setting a daily benchmark rate and allowing the unit to trade within a 2 per cent range on either side of that.

 This is aimed at balancing actual forex market trends with the need to guard against the precipitous swings that can occur in China's immature capital markets.